MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/update-deployed-via-configuration-manager-fails-install.md

 ## Cause

-The update process requires all Visual Studio-related processes listed below to be closed before installation.
+The update process requires all the following Visual Studio-related processes to be closed before installation.

 - node
 - devenv